zalando-incubator/es-operator/README.md

 * Target CPU ratio is a safe and well-known metric to scale on in order to avoid latency spikes caused by Garbage Collection.
 * In case of emergency, manual scaling is possible by disabling the auto-scaling feature.

+## Getting Started

+For a quick tutorial how to deploy the ES Operator look at our [Getting Started Guide](docs/GETTING_STARTED.md).

 ## Custom Resource

 ### Full Example